wizmo2/zidoo-player/notes.md

 ```
 _NOTE: You may need to add whitelist folders for access to image files_

+6. Add Notification App to launch on boot using the "Clean up" button and enabling in the 'Launch on Manager' menu

 Can confirm it works on a Z9X even when using the HDMI-In app in full-screen preview (over the HDMI output to TV) as of 04/2025.